Queen Camilla: Queen consort

 Due to the King's cancer diagnosis in 2024, the Queen deputised for him in his absence at the Commonwealth Day service at Westminster Abbey and at the Royal Maundy at Worcester Cathedral, making her the first consort to hand out the ceremonial coins at the latter event.
-In June, the King and Queen travelled to Normandy to attend the 80th anniversary commemorations of D-Day.
-In October, Camilla and Charles toured Australia and Samoa.
+In June, they travelled to Normandy to attend the 80th anniversary commemorations of D-Day.
+In October, the King and Queen toured Australia and Samoa.
 In the following month she cancelled several of her public engagements due to a chest infection that was later revealed to be a form of pneumonia.